Police Caution Removal Solicitors

 How far back does the Police National Computer go?

-Most adult cautions become protected, or “filtered”, after six years (2 years for youth warnings and reprimands) and will not automatically appear on a standard or enhanced DBS.
-However, cautions for offences that are classed as “specified”, considered to be the more serious offences related to potential safeguarding issues, are never protected and will always be disclosed on an enhanced and standard check.
+Most adult cautions become protected, or “filtered”, after six years and will not automatically appear on a standard or enhanced DBS after that time.
+However, cautions for offences that appear on the list of “specified” offences, considered to be the more serious offences related to potential safeguarding issues, are never protected and will always be disclosed on an enhanced and standard check.

 In addition, the police retain a discretion to disclose any caution on an enhanced DBS check (even if it has been filtered), where they deem it to be relevant to the specific DBS check.